vyos/vyos-documentation/docs/configuration/interfaces/pppoe.rst

 .. stop_vyoslinter

-The following configuration will assign a /64 prefix out of a /56 delegation to eth0.
-The IPv6 address assigned to eth0 will be <prefix>::ffff/64.
+The following configuration will setup a PPPoE session source from eth1 and assign a /64 prefix out of a /56 delegation (requested from the ISP) to eth0.
+The IPv6 address assigned to eth0 will be <prefix>::1/64.
 If you do not know the prefix size delegated to you, start with sla-len 0.

+In addition we setup IPv6 :abbr:`RA (Router Advertisements)` to make the prefix known on the eth0 link.

 .. start_vyoslinter